March 2019 Exhibition link

 A versatile and prolific artist for over seventy years, he is primarily known for his landscape and cityscape watercolors, but also worked in oils, charcoal, pastels, pen & ink, lithography, etching, woodcarving, tile painting and stained glass design.
 He traveled extensively and painted in New York City, Grand Teton National Park, New England as well as Western New York.
 He taught art classes at the University at Buffalo for ten years at the summer art sessions and held a position on the board of directors of the Professional Art Guild of Buffalo.
 He also taught classes at the Art Institute of Buffalo and out of his home studio in East Aurora, NY.

 He was a member of and exhibited with the American Watercolor Society (AWCS), the Buffalo Society of Artists (BSA), the Patteran Society of Artists, the Buffalo Print Club (Exhibited 1938 National Show, BPC Treasurer, 1940), East Aurora Paint and Varnish Club (c.1904-c.1935), the Niagara Frontier Watercolor Society (NFWS), the Scriptors Club of Buffalo, the Philadelphia Watercolor Club, the Maine Art Association, Goose Rocks Beach Art Association, ME, and was affiliated with the New York Watercolor Club (NYWC).
-He served as president of both the BSA (1945-46) and the Patteran Society and was one of the founding members of the Roycrofters-at-Large Association (RALA).
+He served as president of both the BSA (From 1943-46) and the Patteran Society and was one of the founding members of the Roycrofters-at-Large Association (RALA).
 He designed the RALA Renaissance trademark which is still in use today.

 In East Aurora, he contributed numerous art works to various public and professional buildings within the town.
 He designed the East Aurora village seal, a series of murals at the local Aurora Town Hall (depicting the history of East Aurora) and the graphics for the Town’s 1968 sesquicentennial celebration.
 He also completed murals featuring the Iroquois Nation, at the Strong Memorial Hospital in Rochester, NY.
 He has done illustrations for the West Point Academy yearbook, and the first ten years of covers for the WNY magazine, Buffalo Spree.